brennanMKE/XcodeCodeSnippets/README.md

 ## License

-CircleButton is available under the MIT license.
+Xcode Code Snippets are available under the MIT license.
 See the LICENSE file for more info.

 ## Contact